vanviegen/webcentral/README.md

 - Restart applications without downtime when files are changed, for easy updates.
 - Shut down applications after some period of inactivity.
 - Automatically set up HTTPS using LetsEncrypt, and redirects HTTP requests to HTTPS.
+- Automatically redirect `example.com` to `www.example.com`, or the other way around.
 - Passthrough WebSocket traffic.
 - Run projects on behalf of multiple users, when started as root.
 Applications run with the user's permissions.
 The first user to claim a domain will get to keep it.
 - Write application stdout and stderr to rotating log files in the project directory.